readytogroove/readytogroove.github.io/_posts/newsletter/2016-01-11-what-is-natural-birth-control.md

 ### 2. based on guesswork or pseudoscience ###

 It&rsquo;s a mystery to me how the rhythm method became the poster-child for natural birth control, especially since there have been SO MANY scientific advances since its use began in the 1930s.
 It&rsquo;s true that the rhythm method is primarily based on guesswork, but it&rsquo;s honestly so old-school that I don&rsquo;t really even consider it to be part of the natural birth control world.
 The sympto-thermal method &mdash; which is both modern and <a class="text-link" href="http://www.readytogroove.com/the-cycle/chapter-9-sympto-thermal-method-effectiveness/">super effective</a> &mdash; is based on anything BUT guesswork!
-It was founded on scientific principles, has been rigorously studied and tested, AND is <a class="text-link" target="_blank" href="http://humrep.oxfordjournals.org/content/22/5/1310.full">just as effective as the pill</a> when it&rsquo;s used correctly.
+It was founded on scientific principles, has been rigorously studied and tested, AND is <a class="text-link" href="http://humrep.oxfordjournals.org/content/22/5/1310.full">just as effective as the pill</a> when it&rsquo;s used correctly.

 ### 3. irresponsible ###